turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 Once the code is transferred, Heroku starts building a **slug**.
 A slug is a compressed archive containing your application code, configuration, and any dependencies (like external libraries).

-This slug is then a self-contained, ready to run version of your application.
+This slug is then a self-contained, ready-to-run version of your application.
 It just needs to be started.

 ## Dynos Run Slugs